This page gives an overview for Classroom Orchestrator teachers and administrators on the following topics:

 To lock or unlock an individual student device, click the dropdown arrow to the right of the student name and select Lock or Unlock.

-Teachers can view a list of webpages (URLs) visited by students using the Management for Chrome extension.
-Both the students and the teacher must have the Management for Chrome extension installed.
+Teachers can view a list of webpages (URLs) visited by students using the Relay for Chrome extension.

 To view URL history for an individual user, click the dropdown arrow on the right corner of the user tile, then select URL History.